India EU Free Trade Agreement Concluded, Unlocking New Global Trade Opportunities

 Future-Ready Mobility Framework

-The agreement introduces a facilitative mobility framework covering business visitors, intra-corporate transferees, contractual service suppliers, and independent professionals.
-It also supports student mobility, post-study work opportunities, and constructive engagement on social security arrangements.
+Initially, the agreement introduces a facilitative mobility framework covering business visitors, intra-corporate transferees, contractual service suppliers, and independent professionals.
+Furthermore, it supports student mobility and post-study work opportunities.
+Additionally, it also supports constructive engagement on social security arrangements.

 Addressing Non-Tariff Barriers and Sustainability

-Beyond tariff liberalisation, the agreement focuses on reducing non-tariff barriers through improved customs procedures, regulatory cooperation, and streamlined sanitary and technical standards.
+Furthermore, the agreement reduces non-tariff barriers beyond tariff liberalisation.
+Specifically, it improves customs procedures, regulatory cooperation, and streamlined sanitary standards.

 Forward-Looking CBAM Provisions

-The India EU Free Trade Agreement includes provisions to support constructive engagement on the EU’s Carbon Border Adjustment Mechanism.
-These cover technical cooperation, recognition of carbon pricing mechanisms, and targeted support to help Indian exporters meet emerging environmental requirements.
+Additionally, the India-EU Free Trade Agreement includes provisions to support constructive engagement on the Carbon Border Adjustment Mechanism.
+Consequently, these cover technical cooperation, recognition of carbon pricing mechanisms, and targeted support to help Indian exporters.

 Strategic Impact on Global Trade

-The agreement strengthens cooperation in emerging areas such as digital trade, artificial intelligence, clean technologies, semiconductors, and cross-border digital payments.
-It also reinforces intellectual property protections while recognising India’s Traditional Knowledge Digital Library.
+Furthermore, the agreement strengthens cooperation in digital trade, artificial intelligence, and clean technologies.
+Additionally, it reinforces intellectual property protections while recognising India’s Traditional Knowledge Digital Library.

 With the EU becoming India’s 22nd FTA partner, this agreement, along with recent trade deals with the UK and EFTA, effectively opens the European market for Indian exporters and service providers.
 The India EU Free Trade Agreement lays a strong foundation for inclusive, resilient, and future-ready growth aligned with India’s long-term economic vision.